 Textile collection: Leger des Heils ReShare collects around 26 Kt of used clothing in the Netherlands annually.
 The non-rewearable portion of textiles that are collected generally represents profit loss (or breakeven) for collectors and sorters.
 However, through the Fibersort project, ReShare has strived to increase the value of collected textiles by creating a market for them in textile to textile recycling markets.

-Textile sorting: Smart Fibersorting is a sister company of Wieland Textiles, a sorting company that processes around 9 Kt of used textiles annually.
+Textile sorting: Smart Fibersorting is a sister company of Wieland Textiles.
 Smart Fibersorting had a crucial role in setting up and optimizing operations of the demo plant as an extension of Wieland’s business to ensure optimal technological performance and an improved business case.
 With the development of the demo plant, Wieland textiles aims to establish a sustainable business model for recyclable textiles.
 This is a model that allows textiles to maintain, rather than lose, their value by becoming feedstock for textile to textile recycling processes.

 Textile recycling: Procotex Corporation processes a wide range of fibers for various applications such as yarn spinning, automotive, mattress, geotextile and other industries.
 Procotex recycles natural, synthetic and technical textiles as well as preparing flax fiber for the spinning industry.
 Within the project, they have tested and validated the sorted fractions in their textile to textile recycling processes.
 Worn Again Technologies is a technology licensing company that is developing and commercializing proprietary solvent-based processes that will enable end-of-use textiles and polyester packaging resources to remain in constant circulation, driving positive economic, social and environmental impacts.
 Within the project, Worn Again has analyzed and tested the sorted materials through their polymer recycling technology to ensure that textiles were separated and prepared in accordance with their recycling process.